vokal/vokal-ng-api/README.md

 $patch( path, requestData ) | String, Object | Performs an HTTP `PATCH` request to the supplied API route, with the supplied data.
 $delete( path ) | String | Performs an HTTP `DELETE` request on the supplied API route.

-Methods beginning with `$` will return a promise that resolves upon completion of the API request.
+Methods beginning with `$` will return a promise that resolves upon completion of the API request as an object ( data, status, and options ).
 You can attach success and failure handlers via `.then()`.
 The promise also comes with a `$cancel` method that can be called to halt any in-progress HTTP request.

 Events
 -------------